Sweet-Twixie/blog/_posts/2025-09-02-cubical-homology.md

 # Cubical Homology: The Intuitive Approach

-If you’re curious about how TDA can be applied in image processing or classification, you’ve probably noticed that there are simply not enough resources—barely any at all—on how to learn this “secret skill.”
+If you’re curious about how TDA can be applied in image processing or classification, you’ve probably noticed that there are simply not enough resources — barely any at all — on how to learn this “secret skill.”
 I ran into this problem firsthand and found that there are really only two main ways to learn Cubical Homology:

 1. Read a book like Computational Homology by Tomasz Kaczynski, Konstantin Mischaikow, and Marian Mrozek, which includes a chapter on Cubical Homology.